ibm-cloud-docs/discovery-data/upgrade-data.md

 ## Upgrade your deployment
 {: #upgrade-data-overview}

-The steps to follow to upgrade your {{site.data.keyword.discoveryshort}} service instance are described in the {{site.data.keyword.icp4dfull_notm}} documentation.
 The following in-place upgrades are supported: